kadojs/kado/doc/guides/MakeSimpleWebsite.md

 This wont do much but it should make a noticeable difference to the page.

-Next, lets break our header and footer into partials that we can call more than once.
+Next, lets break our header and footer into partials that we can call them more than once.
 So, within the `views` folder create a file named `header.html` and place the following code inside: